Responding to ICE at the Library: Real World Approaches

 Who Should Attend

-This webinar, available free and exclusively to ALA individual members, is intended for all public library staff and trustees.
+This on-demand webinar, available free to ALA individual members, is intended for all public library staff and trustees.
+Nonmembers can purchase access to this on-demand webinar.

 Panelists